 The WPRPD is intended to accelerate transformation and redress regarding full inclusion, integration and equality for persons with disabilities.

-South Africa has been celebrating the International Day for Persons with Disabilities annually since 1997.
+South Africa has been celebrating the annual International Day for Persons with Disabilities since 1997.
+According to Stats SA’s GHS of 2018, some 4,4% of South Africans aged five years and older were classified as disabled in 2018.

 The NYP for 2015 – 2020 (NYP 2020) focuses on redressing the wrongs of the past and addressing the specific challenges and immediate needs of the country’s youth.